 - Area 14 Political and social science

-A research fellow is someone who has received a grant (or funding) to carry out research activities.
+A postdoctoral researcher is someone who has received a grant (or funding) to carry out research activities.
 Grants are awarded by public selection procedure based on a specific call, and candidates must have a suitable scientific-professional curriculum for carrying out this activity.

 A three-year training course during which, to graduate, students must earn 180 credits, i.e. 60 credits per year.

 Each degree course, whether Bachelor’s or Master’s degree or single-cycle Master’s degree, has a denomination (title) and a class of membership expressed by a number (e.g. Degree Course in Economics, Institutions and Finance – class 28, which is the class that includes all types of degrees in economics).